What the Gods Made for Play

 What we need to do is not contemplate this simple fact to the nth degree, save to come to terms with what it is saying.
 In addition, we need to accept that if we are not in the now, that is the present moment, we are not choosing.
 We need to make this a fundamental belief, not one subject to others, for this would render it ineffective.
 It would be like what I mentioned above, in how we can be making progress on one area only find something else holding or pulling us back.
 If we do not work to make it a fundamental belief then it will be overridden or restricted by some other belief(s) we hold.

 I cannot give you a prescription for being in the now, if such a thing existed you would have heard about it long ago.
 We share a great many things, such as how our minds integrate experiences and why this tends to take us away from now, but the actual makeup of our mind itself is not one of them.
 Each of us must discover and unlock our own awareness our own way.
 My tangle of knotted thoughts is mine alone, as are my beliefs.
 They are different than yours and those of everyone else.
 That said there are definitely concrete steps one can take to work on their own knot.
-And we can and should approach it from the perspective our both our emotional reactions and our thoughts about it.
+And we can and should approach it from the perspective of both our emotional reactions to and our thoughts about it.

 The series on Awakening Our Gifts (found in the General Writings section of the Twin Powers website (3)) was written to share ideas about how to work on developing some of our non-rational awareness (not “mind” based).
 Being more in the now is the key to many of them.
 Enabling it requires one to shift from the external control based focus which is a basic element of the western mind, to one without such restrictions.
 It is certainly possible to do so without any formal training, though for many it remains elusive.
 This is especially true for those in the West where the need or desire to control remains strong, as Dion Fortune suggested in Chapter 2 of her book “The Mystical Qabalah: